NOOR-404/Facebook-SSL-Pinning-Bypass/README.md

 ---

+📱 Application Information

+Application : Facebook for Android
+Package     : com.facebook.katana
+Library     : libcoldstart.so
+Platform    : Android

+The native library must match the architecture and compatible application build being studied.

+---

-📂 Native Library
+📍 Native Library Location

-The primary native library used for research is:

-libcoldstart.so

-Typical application-private location:
+For the research environment described by this project, the native library may be located at:

 /data/data/com.facebook.katana/lib-compressed/libcoldstart.so

-Architecture Mapping

-ARM64-v8a
-    ↓
-ARM64/libcoldstart.so

-x86
-    ↓
-x86/libcoldstart.so

-x86_64
-    ↓
-x86_64/libcoldstart.so

-«⚠️ Important: Always use a library matching the target application's ABI and compatible application build.
-Mixing incompatible binaries may cause loading failures or application crashes.»
+«⚠️ The exact location can vary between application versions, installation methods, Android versions, and runtime configurations.»

 ---

-🧪 Educational Research Environment

-A controlled research environment may include:
+🔬 Research Workflow

+┌──────────────────────────┐
-Android Emulator / Test Device
+│   Android Test Device    │
+│       / Emulator         │
+└────────────┬─────────────┘
              │
              ▼
-     Facebook Test APK
+┌──────────────────────────┐
+│   Target Application     │
+└────────────┬─────────────┘
              │
              ▼
+┌──────────────────────────┐
-    Native Library Analysis
+│ Native Library Analysis  │
+│     libcoldstart.so      │
+└────────────┬─────────────┘
              │
              ▼
+┌──────────────────────────┐
-      SSL/TLS Validation
+│     SSL/TLS Research     │
+└────────────┬─────────────┘
              │
              ▼
+┌──────────────────────────┐
-   Authorized Traffic Study
+│ Authorized Traffic Study │

-Common research tools include:
+└──────────────────────────┘

+---

+🧪 Research Environment

+A controlled Android security-research environment may include:

+- Android emulator or test device
+- Authorized test application
+- Matching native library
 - ADB
-- Ghidra
-- IDA
+- HTTPS inspection proxy
-- MT Manager
-- Reqable
+- Test CA certificate
-- Burp Suite
+- Static-analysis tools
-- HTTP Canary
+- Dynamic-analysis tools

+Example Tools

+Tool| Research Use
+ADB| Android debugging & file management
+Ghidra| Native binary analysis
+IDA| Reverse engineering
+MT Manager| Android file inspection
+Reqable| HTTPS traffic analysis
+Burp Suite| Web/API security testing
+HTTP Canary| Mobile traffic inspection

 ---

-🔬 Research Topics

-Android Security

-- Android application architecture
-- Native ELF libraries
-- Application-private directories
-- ABI and architecture differences
-- Native code loading

-SSL/TLS
+🔐 SSL/TLS Research

+This project can be used to study concepts such as:

 - Certificate validation
 - Certificate pinning
 - Trust chains
-- HTTPS inspection
-- TLS debugging
+- TLS handshakes

-Reverse Engineering

-- ".so" library analysis
-- ELF structures
+- HTTPS interception
-- Native functions
+- Native networking components
-- Static analysis
-- Dynamic analysis
-- Architecture-specific binaries
+- Android application security controls

+The purpose is to understand how these security mechanisms work rather than to facilitate unauthorized interception.

 ---

+🛠️ Native Library Research

+The repository separates native libraries by ABI:

+ARM64/
+└── libcoldstart.so

+x86/
+└── libcoldstart.so

+x86_64/
+└── libcoldstart.so

-🖥️ ABI Compatibility
+ABI Mapping

-Supported ABIs:

-┌─────────────────────────────┐
-│       ARCHITECTURES         │
-├─────────────────────────────┤
-│  ✅ ARM64-v8a               │
-│  ✅ x86                     │
-│  ✅ x86_64                  │
-└─────────────────────────────┘

-Use the corresponding directory for the target environment:

-ARM64 → ARM64/libcoldstart.so
-x86   → x86/libcoldstart.so
-x86_64 → x86_64/libcoldstart.so
+Target ABI| Repository Directory
+ARM64-v8a| "ARM64/"
+x86| "x86/"
+x86_64| "x86_64/"

+Using a binary compiled for a different ABI can cause library-loading failures or application crashes.

 ---

-⚠️ Compatibility
+⚠️ Compatibility Notes

-Native Android libraries are highly dependent on:

-- Application version
-- Application build
-- ABI
-- Native dependencies
-- Runtime environment

-Therefore:

 Application Version

-        +
-Matching ABI
-        +
+If a specific application build is being researched, record the exact version:

+Application Version
+        │
+        ▼
-Matching Native Build
+Native Library Version
-        ↓
+        │
+        ▼
+Target ABI
+        │
+        ▼
-Compatible Research Environment
+Research Environment

-Do not assume that a library from one application release will work correctly with another release.
+Do Not Mix

+Avoid mixing libraries between:

+Different Application Versions
+Different Builds
+Different ABIs
+Different Native Dependencies

+A native library compatible with one build should not automatically be assumed to work with another.

 ---

 🎓 Education Purpose

-This repository is published for educational and security-research purposes.

-It can be used to study:
+NOOR-404 provides this repository for:

-- How Android applications implement TLS security
+- 📚 Android security education
-- How certificate validation works
+- 🔬 SSL/TLS research
+- 🧩 Native-library study
+- 🛠️ Reverse-engineering learning
+- 🖥️ Emulator research
-- How native libraries participate in application security
+- 🧪 Authorized application testing
-- How ABI differences affect native Android applications
-- How security researchers analyze native binaries

-«📚 The goal is to improve understanding of Android application security and reverse engineering.»
+«Education Purpose: The project is intended to help researchers and students understand Android security mechanisms in controlled environments.»

 ---

 🛡️ Responsible Use

-Use this project only in environments where you have appropriate authorization.
+Use this repository only when you have appropriate authorization to analyze or modify the application and environment.

-Do not use it for:
+Do not use the project for:

 - Unauthorized traffic interception
 - Credential collection
 - Session theft
 - Account compromise
 - Privacy violations
+- Unauthorized access
 - Circumventing security controls on systems you do not own or have permission to test

-Always follow applicable laws, regulations, and service terms.
+Always comply with applicable laws, regulations, and service terms.

 ---

-⚠️ Disclaimer
+📜 Disclaimer

-NOOR-404 provides this project strictly for education, research, and authorized security testing.
+This project is provided by NOOR-404 strictly for educational and authorized security-research purposes.

-The author does not encourage unauthorized modification, interception, or analysis of third-party applications or user traffic.
+The author does not encourage unauthorized modification, interception, or analysis of third-party applications, accounts, or user traffic.

-You are solely responsible for how you use the materials contained in this repository.
+You are responsible for ensuring that your use of this repository complies with applicable laws, regulations, and service terms.

 ---